hoangduytran/blender-manual/manual/modeling/meshes/editing/uv.rst

    Smart UV project on a cube.

-For more complex mechanical objects, this tool can quickly and easily create a regular and straightforward UV layout for you.
+For more complex mechanical objects, this operator can quickly and easily create a regular and straightforward UV layout.

 Options